+As an author, you have the option of suggesting peer-reviewers for your manuscript.
 You should suggest professors who are in the same field of research as your work and have the necessary background to judge the contents of your manuscript.
 Suggested peer-reviewers should not have published with any co-author or any party involved with the submitted work within the last 4 years.
 Suggested peer-reviewers should not have any personal connection to any party involved with the present work.
 Peer-reviewers will not be restricted to McGill professors.

 What are your article publishing fees?

 Thanks to the generous support of our donors across the McGill community, we do not charge authors any fees.

 Our editorial board is made up of 15-20 undergraduates who manage the yearly preparation and publication of MSURJ.
 You can find out more about us in our main website.